-Borough of West Reading adopted the new statewide building code, officially know as the Uniform Construction Code (UCC).
+Borough of West Reading adopted the statewide building code, officially know as the Uniform Construction Code (UCC).

 The UCC set minimum standards for design and construction.
 The UCC has adopted the International Code Council Family of Codes.
 For more information on the PA Uniform Construction Code go to: PA L&I Building Code Website